felixshu/gas-station/apps/eth-contracts/README.md

 - `VaultNotFound` - No suitable vault available for the operation
 - `TokenNotSupported` - The token is not on the whitelist
 - `VaultBalanceDistributionNeeded` - ETH balance needs redistribution across vaults
+- `UnauthorizedAccess` - Caller is not the admin for withdrawal operations
+- `InvalidAddress` - Zero address provided for critical parameters
+- `NotGasStation` - Caller is not the authorized gas station

 ## Upgradeability